-Correctional Training Facility apprenticeship graduation, May 2021 in California.
+Correctional Training Facility apprenticeship graduation, May 2021

+IEP provides transition-to-employment services and information.
+An appointment at the Department of Motor Vehicles is arranged to provide valid identification within a week after release.
+IEP applies for and acquires duplicate birth certificates for released incarcerated individuals born in California.
 Information and request forms are provided for a Social Security card, out-of-state birth certificate, child support and veteran's benefits.
 IEP also provides incarcerated individuals and their families access to a statewide community resource guide to help them successfully transition home.